NCAR/GPU_workshop/05_DirectivesOpenACC/README.md

 * Interfacing OpenACC with CUDA Examples

 This session featured an interactive component in the form of a Jupyter Notebook.
 The notebook and a completed PDF version of the notebook are available for use and reference in this directory.

+## License
+The [license](LICENSE) in this directory applies to the MiniWeather software distributed in this directory.
+The [Creative Commons license](../LICENSE) for this serie's educational content applies to the Jupyter notebook files and derivatives in this directory.